darius/traitor/laplace-essay-on-probabilities.md

 numerator counts the favorable cases and whose denominator counts the possible.

-The above notion of probability implies that upon inflating by the same proportion both the favorable and the possible cases, the probability remains the same.
+The above notion of probability implies that upon magnifying by the same proportion both the favorable and the possible cases, the probability remains the same.
 To be convinced of this, consider two urns A and B, the first containing four white balls and two black, and